Codelobster

 Codelobster is a portable integrated development environment (IDE) primarily for PHP, which also supports HTML, CSS, and JavaScript development.
 Plug-ins are available for Drupal, WordPress, Smarty, Joomla, JQuery, Facebook, Codeigniter, Yii, and CakePHP.

 Free registration by email is required after 30 days of use of the program, and there are paid versions also ("Lite" and "Professional") for additional features.
 The program is missing a help system as of its latest version.
 There is also special "PHP edition" distro only for Windows, that was not updated since 2019.

 The program features syntax highlighting and auto-completion for SQL, PHP, HTML, CSS, JavaScript, and XML, as well as automatic syntax checking.
 There is an HTML and CSS inspector like Firebug.
 It also includes Drupal support.
 All plugins are paid, but they offer trial periods of varying length.

-Since the activation servers have been shut down, it is no longer possible to activate the program to use the Pro features.
-Unfortunately, the developers did not provide an pre-activated version before discontinuing the product.
-There's also no official activation-patch available.